 However, if you are almost self-sufficient and want a very personal and extensive learning experience, then the best LAST prep course for you is the Princeton Review.

 And the good news?
-Our team has outlined some of the key features Blueprint LSAT or Princeton Review has.
+Our team has outlined some of the key features Blueprint LSAT review course, or Princeton lsat Review it has.
 This will give you a deeper understanding of the working of these courses.
-Blueprint and Princeton review provides the following unique features.
+Blueprint lsat review knowledge and Princeton lsat review course provides the following unique features.